jimhigson/oboe.js-dissertation/main/main.md

 be viewed through a novel lens which in application may be used to deliver tangible benefits to many common REST use cases.
-Although I express my thesis through programming, the contribution I hope to make is felt more strongly as a modification in how we *think* about http than as the delivery of new software.
+Although I express my thesis through programming, the contribution I hope to make is felt more strongly as a modification in how we *think* about HTTP than as the delivery of new software.

 In the interest of developer ergonomics, REST clients have tended to